 What are some of the other changes?
 Because I think we know that the operations of technology and the things that people are doing, the models that they’re using, are changing drastically.
 Are some of those things impacting even this entry level, as well.

 If I’m a tech support person, I need some understanding of how I’m going to troubleshoot issues an end user might be experiencing with those types of applications.
 None of that is sitting on the client anymore.
-An A+ certified professional needs that understanding.
+A CompTIA A+-certified professional needs that understanding.

 We see that playing out in the core series as a domain dedicated to cloud and virtualization.
 Then, it also weaves its way into other objectives when you see the mention of different systems that are hosted in the cloud or just not necessarily on prem.
 That’s a pretty significant difference.